-- b There is adequate (i) communal space (including cooking and dining areas) and (ii) garden/ outdoor space within the curtilage of the property to meet the needs of the residents.
-National best practice standards should be met relevant to the type of development proposed, for example development should, follow best practice identified by HAPPI 12, in particular the 10 elements critical to age-inclusive housing: - Generous internal space standards. - Plenty of natural light in the home and circulation spaces. - Balconies and outdoor space, avoiding internal corridors and single-aspect flats. - Adaptability and "care aware" design which is ready for emerging assistive technologies. - Circulation spaces that encourage interaction and avoid an "institutional feel". - Shared facilities and community hubs where these are lacking in the neighbourhood.

-- Plants, trees and the natural environment. - High levels of energy efficiency, with good ventilation to avoid overheating. - Flexible extra storage for belongings, including bicycles and mobility scooters. - Shared external areas such as "home zones" that give priority to pedestrians.

-When considering whether a proposal is C2 in use, the following criteria will be considered, alongside other material considerations:

-- Built Form scale, range of facilities and communal space - Tenure - Provision of meals - Allocation and eligibility criteria, including the retention of C2 use in perpetuity the level of care catered for and the type of care contracted for as part of the residence - Housing and support provider model including whether the facility is regulated by the Care and Quality Commission, or successor/equivalent
+- a) The use is compatible with the locality and existing/future uses in the locality, and does not create potential conflicts with existing uses (e.g. potential for visual and noise intrusion if in a city/town centre). - b) There is adequate (i) communal space (including cooking and dining areas) and (ii) garden/ outdoor space within the curtilage of the property to meet the needs of the residents.
+National best practice standards should be met relevant to the type of development proposed, for example development should, follow best practice identified by HAPPI 12, in particular the 10 elements critical to age-inclusive housing: Generous internal space standards. • Plenty of natural light in the home and circulation spaces. · Balconies and outdoor space, avoiding internal corridors and singleaspect flats.
+Adaptability and "care aware" design which is ready for emerging assistive technologies. • Circulation spaces that encourage interaction and avoid an "institutional feel". • Shared facilities and community hubs where these are lacking in the neighbourhood. • Plants, trees and the natural environment. • High levels of energy efficiency, with good ventilation to avoid overheating. • Flexible extra storage for belongings, including bicycles and mobility scooters. • Shared external areas such as "home zones" that give priority to pedestrians.
+When considering whether a proposal is C2 in use, the following criteria will be considered, alongside other material considerations: Built Form - scale, range of facilities and communal space Tenure • Provision of meals • Allocation and eligibility criteria, including the retention of C2 use in perpetuity - the level of care catered for and the type of care contracted for as part of the residence Housing and support provider model - including whether the facility is regulated by the Care and Quality Commission, or successor/equivalent Placemaking Plan Policy